To find out about the 1671 Yoxall Penny click here.

 There are probably many villagers who remember the Country Festivals and Barn Dances that used to take place on Goose Green and it would be great to bring some life back to this area which is in heart of the community.

-Drainage installed is doing its job.
-The pathway will be installed in the Spring.
+The pathway was due to be installed be in May, but may now have to be delayed due to existing commitments of the contractor.
 Funding for the pathway (£15.5k) has been virtually covered by grants.

 We have been encouraged by many local villagers who have offered advice, support and encouragement.
 Yoxall Camera Club are recording the various stages of the work, so we hope to publish some visual updates in the coming months.